Zombie Nativity scene will see Ohio man fined $500 a day

 NEXT ON TOMONEWS

-Man clears his mind in Florida strip club after committing murder
+Florida man goes to strip club 'to clear his head' after committing murder